adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 The software we are going to use in the second section is ***BWA***.
 There are many available softwares for mapping reads, for example, TopHat, MAQ, or Bowtie2.
 This [article](https://academic.oup.com/bioinformatics/article/28/24/3169/245777) lists a large number of them.
 Different software may have different qualities or specializations depending on the input.
 I do not have any special interest in using _BWA_ for the tutorial, as long as it does a fast computation.

-Download the software ***BWA*** from [here](bio-bwa.sourceforge.net).
+Download the software ***BWA*** from [here](http://bio-bwa.sourceforge.net/).
 Place the file in the folder you prefer and run the following to decompress:

 {% highlight Bash %}
 bzip2 -d bwa-<version>.tar.bz2
 tar -xvf bwa-<version>.tar
 {% endhighlight %}

-That should create a folder called bwa-_version_ where the files to compile the program are contained.
+That should create a folder called _bwa-version_ where the files to compile the program are contained.
 Now, we should compile the program by running the following (extracted from [Github](https://github.com/lh3/bwa)):

 {% highlight Bash %}
 cd bwa-<version>
 bwa make
 {% endhighlight %}

 If everything works, an executable file called _bwa_ would be created.
-Then, we can add the program folder into the path to quick access bwa by running `export PATH=$PATH:<path>/<to>/<bwa>` (temporal) or modifying the path by defining it inside the _.bashrc_ file.
+Then, we can add the program folder into the path to quick access bwa by running `export PATH=$PATH:/<path>/<to>/<bwa>` (temporal) or modifying the path by defining it inside the _.bashrc_ file.

 The software we are going to use from the third section to the end are ***Samtools*** and ***IGV***.
 Download the _Samtools_ from [here](http://www.htslib.org/).
 To install the software, move it to the folder of your interest and run: